Why Is A HIPAA Dental Consent Form Necessary

 Sharing a photo this way is not only simpler but better for promoting your practice because all the patient’s friends will see it!

 Remember that HIPAA and privacy policies are there to protect patients, not create barriers.
 Don’t let fear or doubt keep you from taking advantage of valuable opportunities to build relationships through patient and team photos.
-By adhering to a few common-sense safeguards and making sure your entire team is trained, you can confidently and comfortably include practice photos and videos in your social media marketing efforts.

 Conclusion